 Didn't she do a good job? (my secret desire to get her building just might pay off!)

 So padding...we were going for free here, and foam/batting can be pricy!
-I hoped on KSL and found a free crib mattress, It was in poor condition, but I was ok with that!
+I hopped on KSL and found a free crib mattress, It was in poor condition, but I was ok with that!

 We ripped it apart and found...Springs?!
 I wasn't expecting that, I know people have used the crib mattress pads for benches and such, but springs?
 I guess they are not all made the same.
 It wasn't a total waste though (the springs were cool in and of themselves, a fun upcycle maybe...) because the padding wrapped around the springs was perfect!